DataDog/documentation/content/en/events/_index.md

 A _processor_ runs data-structuring actions on events attributes when they are ingested.
 A _pipelines_ is composed of one or multiple processors executed sequentially.
 With event processing pipelines, you can:

 - Normalize disparate sources of events by remapping attributes.
 For example, use the same reserved [service tags][19] everywhere.
-- Enrich events with external data saved in an [enrichment table][20] (beta).
+- Enrich events with external data saved in a [reference table][20] (beta).
 For example, map a service name with your service directory to enrich events with team ownership information, links to dashboards, or links to documentation.

 Support for more processors types is under development.
 For more details, [contact Support][21].